wp-plugins/reach-connector/readme.txt

 = 1.3 =
 * This release adds the new shortcode "donations" to display the general donation form on any page.

+= 1.3.1 =
+* Added documentation to simplify the setup process.

 == Usage ==
 To pull a list of sponsorships from REACH to display on your site use the shortcode [sponsorships] on any page.
 You can also pass conditional parameters to filter your sponsorship results similar to the dropdown filters on the Sponsorships page using the parameters: